 East Timor is becoming an increasingly popular destination for diving and snorkeling trips, and part of the novelty is that it’s also one of the world’s youngest countries, since it separated from Indonesia in just 2002.

 East Timor also makes a decent place for a visa run if you’re wanting to extend your stay in Indonesia.
-I spent 2 days there in 2018 on a visa run from Bali, and while Dili was far from my favorite place, I found the visa and arrival process to be pretty straightforward.
+I spent 2 days there in 2018 on a visa run from Bali, and while Dili was far from my favorite place, I found the East Timor visa & arrival process to be pretty straightforward.

 This page will explain how you can get a visa on arrival in East Timor, which is good for a stay of up to 30 days.
 Read on!